-Aside from raising funds, ‘A Cozy Christmas’ is also a wonderful evening of stories and music (including classical, R&B, traditional Christmas carols, and fun Christmas songs) to get you in the Christmas spirit.
+Aside from raising funds, ‘A Cozy Christmas’ is also a wonderful afternoon of stories and music (including classical, R&B, traditional Christmas carols, and fun Christmas songs) to get you in the Christmas spirit.

 With the theme “Timeless Treasures of Christmas”, the show will feature music by Bridget Foley & the Gospel Girls (and guys), 4 Front (Theresa Foley, Terry Finn, Sheila Prophet, Norma Curtis), Colleen Anthony (Foley), Christina Heath from Hamilton, The Stage Cafe Band, Amelia Foley, Janina and John Kraus and family, Lizzeh Basciano, and Murray and Sibernie James-Bosch (Murray is from Peterborough but plays with Classic Albums Live bands such as Meatloaf).

 The show will also feature stories about Christmas traditions by master storyteller Hugh Foley, who is well known from his involvement in Foley’s Irish Pub and Foley’s East Coast Pub.